 Outgoing communicators are enthusiastic, outgoing, charming, inspiring, and persuasive.
 They are people-oriented, not task-oriented, and are their happiest when interacting with others.

 People with a high I usually take a high energy approach to every situation which can cause communication problems with their more internal peers.
-If they are getting a response that matches their enthusiasm from their teammates, they are likely to become discouraged and disengage.
+If they are not getting a response that matches their enthusiasm from their teammates, they are likely to become discouraged and disengage.

 The problem here is that Outgoing people want others to have a high level of buy-in to their ideas and processes immediately, while other types of communicators need hard data to back up decisions.